Average Cost

 $220 to $600+

-Typical total depends on thermostat housing design, coolant type, and how much teardown is needed to reach the part.
+Typical total depends on whether the thermostat is stuck open or stuck closed, housing design, coolant type, and how much teardown is needed to reach the part.

-Thermostat replacement cost usually depends on housing location, coolant refill and bleed time, and whether hoses, sensors, or gaskets are serviced during the job.
-This page gives you a clean baseline before you move into the estimator.
+Thermostat replacement cost usually depends on housing location, coolant refill and bleed time, and whether the diagnosis points to a stuck thermostat instead of low coolant, trapped air, a coolant temperature sensor, radiator, or water pump issue.
+This page gives you a clean baseline before you move into the estimator, so the failure path is confirmed before parts are replaced.

 $220 to $600+

-Typical total depends on thermostat housing design, coolant type, and how much teardown is needed to reach the part.
+Typical total depends on whether the thermostat is stuck open or stuck closed, housing design, coolant type, and how much teardown is needed to reach the part.

 1.0 to 3.0 hours

-Some thermostats sit right up front, while others are buried under intake plumbing or tight cooling-system packaging.
+Engine layout and access drive labor time.
+Some thermostats sit up front, while others are buried under intake plumbing or tight cooling-system packaging.

 $25 to $180+

-Price changes based on whether the repair uses a simple thermostat, a full housing assembly, or added seals and coolant.
+Price changes based on whether the repair uses a simple thermostat, a full thermostat housing assembly, added seals, and fresh coolant.

 Moderate